delatitude/kubernetes/README.md

-# Kubernetes
+# Cookbook-Install-Kubernetes-on-Ubuntu-18.04-kubeadm
 Installation of Kubernetes and adding new cluster

-# Cookbook-Install-Kubernetes-on-Ubuntu-18.04-kubeadm

 #### Install on All Nodes ####